HIRWA13/HIRWA13/README.md

 ### :man_technologist: About Me :
 I am a Software Developer from Rwanda.
-- :telescope: currently, am learning Testing
+- :telescope: currently, am learning Amazon Web Services

 - :seedling: I like to Explore Technical Stuffs.

-- 🎹 in my free time, I enjoy playing Piano and listening to music
+- 🎹 in my free time, I enjoy playing Piano/Violin and listening to music

 ### How to Reach me: